berthubert/bagconv/README.md

     17M     dist/postcodes-nl.7z
     40M     dist/postcodes-nl-geo.7z

-Check [postcodes-nl](https://github.com/mevdschee/postcodes-nl/) and [postcodes-nl-geo](https://github.com/mevdschee/postcodes-nl-geo/) to load the CSV into a SQL database using PHP.
+Check [postcodes-nl](https://github.com/mevdschee/postcodes-nl/) and [postcodes-nl-geo](https://github.com/mevdschee/postcodes-nl-geo/) to load the (7zip) CSV files into a SQL database using PHP.

 You may run the clean script to clean up all build files: